kaizen-ai/kaizenflow/docs/Documentation_about_guidelines.md

 ## Use nice 80 columns formatting for txt files

 - Vim has a `:gq` command to reflow the comments
+- There are plugins to take care of this for PyCharm
+- Our linter takes care of reflowing the comments as well

 ## Empty line after heading